nimmisundarraj/beer-challenge/README.md

   node server
 </pre>

-### E2E automated testing is done using Protractor, you can check e2e directory for more info.
+E2E automated testing is done using **protractor**, you can check e2e directory for more info.